-Zelda no Densetsu: Toki no Ocarina was published in English as The Legend of Zelda: Ocarina of Time, the first two volumes in the The Legend of Zelda series, by VIZ Media under the VIZ Kids imprint, from October 7 to December 2, 2008.
+Zelda no Densetsu: Toki no Ocarina was published in English as The Legend of Zelda: Ocarina of Time, as the first two volumes in the The Legend of Zelda series, by VIZ Media under the VIZ Kids imprint, from October 7 to December 2, 2008.
 The two books were also included in the 10-volume box set released October 25, 2011.
-A new deluxe edition is slated for November 8, 2016, where it will be the first larger-format 2-in-1 volume in the new The Legend of Zelda: Legendary Edition reprint.
+The series was rereleased as the first volume of VIZ Media's The Legend of Zelda: Legendary Edition on November 1, 2016.

 Ah, the Legend of Zelda series.
 When people typically hear that particular name being said in any conversation, usually the first few thoughts that enters one's mind are Link, Zelda, Nintendo, epic and Ocarina of Time.
 For those of you unfamiliar with the game, the Legend of Zelda: Ocarina of Time was released in 1998 for the N64 system and was quickly hailed as one of the best games in video game history.
 It received many perfect and near-perfect scores on gaming sites and was known for its well told plot and the use of time travel, where you were able to play as young and adult Link.

 For all the Zelda fans out there, this information is pretty much as standard as knowing your own name.
 It comes hand in hand.
 That's why when I first saw that the game was going to be ported over to manga format, I will admit that I was one of the skeptics out there.
 For starters, Link does not talk.
 How would they incorporate Link's muteness in a manga that would inevitably be centralized around him?
 As I will explain, as far as manga adapted video games go, they did a fine job with it.